 A dog that only a cat could love

-dogs don't get along?
-Volunteers at the Meriden Humane Society were very surprised at a short-haired mother
+Who says cats and dogs don't get along?
+Volunteers at the Meriden Humane Society were very surprised by a short-haired mother cat who adopted a 6-day-old Rottweiler puppy.
+The puppy had been rejected by its mother soon after birth.

 The tiny pup, who was named Charlie by Humane Society volunteers, now nurses alongside a number of black and gray kittens that were recently born to Satin, who was recently taken to the shelter by an owner no longer able to care for her.

-Charlie's mother was found on the side of the road in Meriden a few of months ago.
+Charlie's mother was found on the side of the road in Meriden a few months ago.
 She gave birth to two puppies, but one was stillborn.
 As sometimes happens with a stillborn in the litter, the mother now refused to accept Charlie as one of her own.

 Volunteers bottle-fed him every two hours, but the effort was very exhausting for them and insufficient for the puppy.

-Previous research indicated that a suitable replacement could be Satin, who had recently given birth to four kittens that have quickly warmed up to Charlie.
+Previous research indicated that a suitable replacement could be Satin, who had recently given birth to four kittens that quickly warmed up to Charlie.

-The new arrangement between Charlie, Satin and the kittens will likely change as the pup grows.
-Full-grown male
+The new arrangement between Charlie, Satin, and the kittens will likely change as the pup grows.
+Full-grown male Rottweilers commonly weigh 100 pounds or more.

-dogs need to be with a litter of puppies, to learn to play with other
+Volunteers are hoping that dog owners will volunteer their puppies to be Charlie's playmates, as dogs need to be with a litter of puppies in order to learn how to play and socialize well with other dogs.

 If you enjoyed this article please take a look at our Pet Tips and Information Archive.